GalaxyNetwork-org/GalaxyTab/README.md

 Static MiniMessage based tablist plugin for servers like Auth and Limbo in Galaxy Network!

-Placeholders not supported, this is designed to be the most lightweight it can possibily be.
+Placeholders are now supported, you can choose to enable or disable that though